Neuro-evolutionary evidence for a universal fractal primate brain shape: Results

-From this perspective, the regularity observed in primate cortices is remarkable (Fig.~\ref{fig:KxS}~D).
-The value of $K$ is nearly invariant in all cases, in parallel to what was found in \cite{mota_herculano-houzel_2014}.
+Primate cortices (Fig.~\ref{fig:KxS}~D) display a nearly invariant $K$ in all cases.
 But, over all levels of coarse-graining, $K$ also remains near-invariant in all \textit{trajectories} as $S$ decreases, resulting in a set of horizontal lines that largely overlap with each other and other mammalian species.
 The variance in $K$ across scales and all 11 species is $<0.01$, which is at least an order of magnitude lower than the variance in $S$.
 Primate brains therefore have all three characteristics of self-similarity, fractality (with $d_f=2.5$), and universality (invariant $K$ for all scales and species) at the same time.

-Thus, coarse-grained primate cortical shapes are morphometrically similar to and in terms of the universal law `as valid as' actual existing mammalian cortices.
-In contrast, we tested various non-brain shapes, and while e.g. the walnut, and bell pepper shapes form (partially) straight lines, they vary in both K and S (see Suppl.~\ref{validation_nonbrain}).
-These shapes may have a fractal regime, but their fractal dimension is not 2.5, nor is their shape similar to primate or mammalian brains in terms of $K$ or $S$.
-Furthermore, supplementary~\ref{validation_jitter} underscores the algorithmic and statistical robustness of these results using multiple realisations of the coarse-graining procedure on the same shape.
-In this framework, our main result can thus be expressed simply: For all cortices we analyzed, and for none of the non-cortices, coarse-graining will leave $K$ largely unaffected, while morphological complexity $S$ will decrease.
+Thus, coarse-grained primate cortices are morphometrically similar to, and in terms of the universal law, `as valid as' actual existing mammalian cortices\footnote{Note, of course, that the coarse-grained brain surfaces are an output of our algorithm alone and not to be directly/naively likened to actual brain surfaces, e.g. in terms of the location or shape of the folds.
+Our comparisons here between coarse-grained brains and actual brains is purely on the level of morphometrics across the whole cortex.}.
+In contrast, we tested various non-brain objects, and while e.g. the walnut, and bell pepper form (partially) straight lines, they vary in both K and S (see Suppl.~\ref{validation_nonbrain}).
+These objects may have a fractal regime, but their fractal dimension is not 2.5, nor are they similar to primate or mammalian brains in terms of $K$ or $S$.
+Furthermore, supplementary~\ref{validation_jitter} underscores the algorithmic and statistical robustness of these results using multiple realisations of the coarse-graining procedure on the same object.
+In this framework, our main result can thus be expressed simply: for all the cortices we analysed, and for none of the non-cortices, coarse-graining will leave $K$ largely unaffected, while morphological complexity $S$ will decrease.